msobanjo/courseware/topics/networking/modules/mac-address/README.md

 # update the network adapter, refferring to it by its Name property
 set-netadapter -Name "[ADAPTER_NAME]" -MacAddress "[MAC_ADDRESS]"
 ```
+To reset your MAC address on Windows to its original value, you can use the same method as above, or by restarting your computer.
 ### Why?
 Changing a devices MAC address can be used for bypassing or "tricking" access control in place by disguising itself as another device.
 This is typically a technique used for malicious purposes but can be used for penetration testing and ensuring your services are robust enough to not be susceptible to this.
 ## Tasks
 ### Find Out About Your Current MAC Address
-- Find the MAC address of the current device that you are using, remember you can use `ipconfig /all` on Windows an `ip link show` on Linux.
+- Find the MAC address of the current device that you are using, remember you can use `ipconfig /all` on Windows and `ip link show` on Linux.
 - Use the first 3 bytes of your MAC to find out who manufactured your network interface card (NIC), usually just putting it in a Google search will show you this.
-### Spoof Your MAC Address
+### Change Your MAC Address
+- Make a note of your current MAC address.
 - Change your MAC address to the following: `00-10-18-57-1B-0D`
+- Reset your MAC address back to its original value.